rzagramonte/foodship/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, SCSS, JavaScript, Bootstrap, Node.js, Express.js, Passport, and MongoDB
+**Tech used:** HTML, CSS, SCSS, JavaScript, Bootstrap, Node.js, Express.js, Passport, Socket.io, and MongoDB

 I developed foodship's platform with a focus on simplicity and community-building.
 The responsive design ensures that users can access the site seamlessly across devices, with bootstrap managing styles for a clean, modern look.
 JavaScript and backend technologies like Node.js and MongoDB were employed to create interactive features, such as group creation and event scheduling.
+I used Socket.io to handle real-time messaging and related real-time data updates.

 ## Optimizations